Ford to cut production at Cologne as European demand cools

-BERLIN, Sept 19 (Reuters) - Ford is to cut production of its top-selling European car in the fourth quarter because of slowing demand in some of the region’s key markets, it said on Friday.
+BERLIN (Reuters) - Ford (F.N) is to cut production of its top-selling European car in the fourth quarter because of slowing demand in some of the region’s key markets, it said on Friday.

 The U.S. carmaker will halt assembly of its Fiesta hatchback at Cologne in Germany, its main European plant, on a total of 11 days in October and November, citing “lower demand” in the second half of the year.